oneminch/Notes/Accessibility.md

     - The Accessibility Object Model (AOM) is an initiative (work-in-progress) that aims to create a JavaScript API (similar to the [[CSSOM]]) to allow developers to modify / explore the accessibility tree for an HTML page.
         - These APIs allow developers to provide information to assistive technologies (ATs), and help them better understand the information provided to ATs by browsers.

-### Common Web A11y Errors

-- Low Color Contrast
-- Missing Alternative Text for Images
-- Missing Form Input Labels
-- Using Links and Buttons with no Discernible Text
-- Missing Document Language

 ## HTML

 - In addition to the many other benefits (such as [[SEO]]), semantic markup is a good basis for accessibility.